 With the more traditional management of individual projects, focus has always been on project schedule, budget, work, scope, and the deliverables of these projects.
 Team collaboration, however, is the backbone that supports and drives success with planning and execution effectiveness.

-Businesses need to approach collaboration strategically, and seek to align people, processes, and technology with the organization’s project investment goals.
-In the case of collaboration, that alignment must also take into account the level of trust required to improve the chances of success, for each type of collaboration (Economist 2008).
+Businesses need to approach collaboration strategically and seek to align people, processes, and technology with the organization’s project investment goals.
+In the case of collaboration, that alignment must also take into account the level of trust required to improve the chances of success for each type of collaboration (“Role of Trust in Business Collaboration Systems,” 2008).

-Microsoft Project Server 2010 is built on SharePoint Server 2010 and combines powerful business collaboration capabilities with structured execution functionality to provide a flexible and secure work and project management solution.
+Microsoft Project Server 2010 is built on SharePoint Server 2010 and combines powerful business collaboration capabilities with structured execution functionality to provide a flexible and secure work and PM solution.
 Core capabilities include:

-Business Intelligence (BI) platform to easily create reports and powerful dashboards
+BI platform to easily create reports and powerful dashboards

-Custom Project Site templates for each type of project to provide a one-stop collaboration workspace for the team
+Custom project site templates for each type of project to provide a one-stop collaboration workspace for the team

 Review and approval tracking throughout the workflow